UCL/COMP0037_22-23/README.md

     * Select "Find..."
         * Go to your virtual environment folder in "comp0037-labs" > Scripts > python.exe > Select Interpreter (Windows)
         * Go to your virtual environment folder in "comp0037-labs" > bin > python.exe (or just python if you don't see the .exe extension)> Select Interpreter (Unix/MacOS)
-    * Insted of "Select Interpreter" you should now see "3.x.x('venvcomp0088':venv)
+    * Insted of "Select Interpreter" you should now see "3.x.x('venvcomp0037':venv) or similar